 Continue reading for details on the Couchers.org non-profit model plan.

-Building this next iteration of couch surfing, we can—and have to—choose something better that guarantees the long-term future of the shared resource.
+Building this next iteration of couch surfing, we can—and have to—choose a better business model that guarantees the long-term future of the shared resource.
 Trying to make a profit out of couch surfing is a bad idea because it undermines the societal good by distorting the incentives and because the experience of couch surfing is fundamentally non-monetizable.
-The only sense here is to structure it as a non-profit.
-However, we still need to deal with a revenue model to cover the costs of hosting and other expenses.
+The only sensible business model is to structure it as a non-profit.